Zweihander-Main/hexchat_scripts/unhighlightChannels/README.md

-# Ignore Notifications
+# Unhighlight Channels

-This script adds in a menu under `Settings` called `Ignoring Notifications`.
-You can select `Ignore Current Channel` to ignore notifications from the currently selected channel and then select that channel under `Currently Ignored Channels` to unignore it.
+This script adds in a menu under `Settings` called `Unhighlighted Channels`.
+You can select `Unhighlight Current Channel` to ignore notifications from the currently selected channel and then select that channel under `Currently Unhighlighted Channels` to unignore it.

 Note that notifications being ignored include `Channel Msg Hilight` and `Channel Action Hilight` text events.